benlue/coServ/README.md

 to loop through a returned list.

+As you can see from the above exemples, 'value' is the variable name to access the result.

 ##### ii.
 Block Variables
-Each block has its own built-in variables which could be helpful in content generation:
+Each block has its own built-in variable with the following fields which could be helpful in content generation:

 + uri: URI of the block.

 + query: query parameters fed to this block.
-+ intPath: similar to 'uri', but the 'id' portion has been removed.

 + service: if the block relies on a COIMOTION API service to provide data, this variable shows what API service is used.

 + viewPath: the directory where all view files (HTML, Javascript, CSS, include file and language resource bundle) of this block reside.

 ##### iii.
 Context Variables
 Context variables provide information about the whole page:

 + locID: locale ID.
-Indicate which locale is used.
+Indicate what locale is used.

 + title: title of the page.

 + description: descripton of the page.
 Can be use in the description meta tag in the HTML header.

 ##### iv.
 Phrases